nipun-sharma123/AR--Argumented-Reality-TEXT-/README.md

 # AR--Argumented-Reality-TEXT-
-An AR application with a text.
+It is a basic AR app with hello world printed in blue color.